PrincetonUniversity/hpc_beginning_workshop/01_cluster/README.md

 wget https://tigress-web.princeton.edu/~jdh4/job.slurm
 ```

-Edit the Slurm as follows:
+Edit the Slurm scrip as follows (use a text editor like nano, micro, vim, emacs or myadroit):

 ```bash
 #!/bin/bash